-what is worth, is that the perceived oddness of 'all' negatively correlates with the salience of the oddness of 'both'.
-As the choice points are made clear above, and as strong evidence against (31) is already available (i.e., (33)), I take this question to be somewhat orthogonal and leave the further investigation of examples like (35) to future research.23
+Now, what about 'all'?
+The judgments are unclear.
+Those I have consulted report that 'all' in the context of (37) is not as infelicitous as 'both' but not entirely felicitous either.
+My feeling, for what is worth, is that the perceived oddness of 'all' negatively correlates with the salience of the oddness of 'both'.
+As the choice points are made clear above, and as strong evidence against (33) is already available (i.e., (35)), I take this question to be somewhat orthogonal and leave the further investigation of examples like (37) to future research.21